 Clinical Data

-Systematic Review and Meta-Analysis of IRIS (Lancet Infect Dis, 2010) [MEDLINE]
+Systematic Review and Meta-Analysis of Immune Reconstitution Inflammatory Syndrome (Lancet Infect Dis, 2010) [MEDLINE]

 Incidence of IRIS is Variable Across Different AIDS-Defining Illnesses